Arman2409/DeStress/README.md

 A compilation of antistress games and stimuli.The project is completely client side.

 ### Structure
-public - images and other media are stored here src -  all TypeScript code is located here <br>
+public - images and other media are stored here <br>
+src -  all TypeScript code is located here <br>
   &nbsp;app - the structuring files and the components of the project <br>